danil/rc/postgresql.md

 ### Remove privileges

-    REVOKE ALL PRIVILEGES ON DATABASE ska_phpbb3 FROM skaforum;
+    REVOKE ALL PRIVILEGES ON DATABASE your_db FROM your_role;
+    revoke SELECT, INSERT, UPDATE, DELETE ON billing.rebates_agg FROM your_role;

 ## Databases